- How Much Weight Can You Realistically Lose in 3 Months? - January 14, 2024

 - Triggers muscle protein synthesis (if leucine thresholds are met)

 - Has more of a thermogenic effect (requires more calories to digest) than fat or carbs, meaning that just eating more protein can help you burn a few more calories, which is useful on a fat loss diet

 - Has a high satiety rating (fills you up for a long time), again very useful on a fat loss diet as it means you won’t be as hungry

-So protein matters, but what matters more than protein?
+So protein is good for weight loss, but what matters more than protein?

 Because if you want to lose body fat, you will fail unless you’re in a calorie deficit.

 If you want to gain muscle you’ll struggle* unless you’re in a calorie surplus